-- 1.1 This planning statement has been prepared on behalf of the applicant in support of a planning application for two new dwellings. - 1.2 The application is submitted in outline with the access to be approved.
+- 1.1 This planning statement has been prepared on behalf of the applicant in support of a planning application for a single new dwelling. - 1.2 The application is submitted in outline with all matters reserved.
 The purpose of this statement is to set out the planning case in support of the development, and it should be read in conjunction with the plans submitted. - 1.3 Section 2 of this Statement will set out the site's context, Section 3 covers the proposed development, Section 4 relates to the planning history of the site and surroundings, Section 5 will set out the planning policy context against which the application must be considered and undertakes a planning assessment of the proposed development and section 6 will draw together the conclusions.